zephyrproject-rtos/trusted-firmware-m/docs/platform/arm/rss/readme.rst

 from host flash.
 BL2 is also responsible for loading initial boot code into other subsystems within the host.

-This platform port currently supports all TF-M regression tests (Secure and Non-secure) using the IPC model with Isolation Level 1 and 2.
+The RSS platform port supports the TF-M Crypto, TF-M Initial Attestation and TF-M Platform services along with the corresponding regression tests.
+It supports the IPC model in multi-core topology with Isolation Level 1 and 2.

 Building TF-M
 -------------